 From the immense rock, just below the grotto of the Virgin, an impressive cataract that forms in its fall a lagoon in which the visitors must fulfill the rite of throwing a coin.
-The glint of the vile metal remains without lucrative function, sunk as a deposit only of immaterial desires.
-Another of the popular rites is associated with the Fuente de los Siete Caños, which is also under the cave and of which it is said verbatim: "La Virxen de Covadonga, has a very clear source, the neña that drinks from it, in of the year he marries. " Those who are in a hurry to get married already know ... quenches their thirst in Covadonga.
+The flash of vile metal remains without any lucrative function, sunk as a deposit only of immaterial desires.
+Another of the popular rites is associated with the Fuente de los Siete Caños, which is also under the cave and which is said verbatim: "The Virxen de Covadonga, has a very clear source, the child who drinks from it, gets married in the year".
+Whoever is in a hurry to get married already knows ... to quench their thirst in Covadonga.

 The basilica of Covadonga

-Until the end of the 19th century the cult was very poor; Covadonga arrived some pilgrims in the summer and especially during the Ninth and feast of the Virgin the September 8.
-The Sanctuary had bad communications, in addition the canons did not reside there but they came in turn to celebrate the Masses.
-Nowadays everything has changed.
-A large group of ecclesiastics watches over the cult and the facilities, and visitors have grown in numbers to overflow all expectations.Text: © Ramón Molleda for desdeasturias.com
+Until the end of the 8th century the cult was very poor; Some pilgrims arrived in Covadonga in the summer and especially during the Novena and Feast of the Virgin on September XNUMX.
+The Shrine had poor communications, and the canons did not reside there but instead came in turn to celebrate mass.
+Today everything has changed.
+A large group of ecclesiastics watch over worship and facilities, and visitors have grown in number to exceed all expectations.